snlpatel001213/snlpatel001213_old.github.io/_posts/2018-04-18-Image-Segmentation-A-case-of-online-retail.md

 Note that last fully connected layers of the VGG are replaced by large pooling layer VGGCAM.add(AveragePooling2D((14, 14))).

-**3) Fine tuning VGG Model with specialized train set** As explained earlier, at each iteration a new set of images fine tune VGG model and after training, weights are passed to VGGCAM model, where with the help of large pulling a class activation is developed for the given class
+**3) Fine tuning VGG Model with specialized train set** As explained earlier, at each iteration a new set of images fine tune VGG model and after training, weights are passed to VGGCAM model, where with the help of large pulling a class activation is developed for the given class.
 ```python
 def train_VGGCAM(trained_weight_path, nb_classes,epoches,batchSize, num_input_channels):
     """